IanGichengo/E_commerceApp/README.md

 User can log in to view products listed by the admin.

-The theme colors are green, white, and black, aligning with the brand's organic aesthetic.
+The theme colors are pink, white, and black, aligning with the brand's fashionable aesthetic.

 ---